What are the HIPAA Privacy Laws?

 How Secure Messaging Solutions Can Help with Compliance

 Rather than transferring PHI on portable devices, many healthcare organizations have turned to secure messaging platforms to communicate PHI.
-Secure messaging platforms combine the speed and convenience of text messages with the power of email.
-Since the solutions incorporate all of the necessary technical safeguards to keep PHI secure, healthcare organizations can use them with confidence that HIPAA privacy laws are being adhered to.
+Secure messaging platforms combine the speed and convenience of text messaging with the power of email.
+Since the solutions incorporate all the necessary technical safeguards to keep PHI secure, healthcare organizations can use them with confidence that HIPAA privacy laws are being adhered to.

 Secure messaging platforms can be used to transmit text messages to and from mobile devices or to desktop computers.
 The messages can include PHI in multiple forms, including attachments such as test results and medical images.
 If a device is lost or stolen, PHI cannot be accessed as the devices have access controls in place to authenticate users.
 Messages and PHI can also be wiped remotely and all messages are protected with end to end encryption.